dotnet/command-line-api/docs/Your-first-app-with-System-CommandLine.md

 ## Install the System.CommandLine package

-Use dotnet tool to install the package
+Use `dotnet` to add the package to your project.
+From the project directory, run:

 ```console
 > dotnet add package System.CommandLine --prerelease